 - Legal respresentation so that you can focus on recovery

 Traumatic Brain Injuries (TBI) happen when there is a sudden impact or trauma to the head causing damage to the brain.
 This damage can range from mild concussions, to injuries that cause disability, coma, and even death.
 It can also be caused by the malpractice of a doctor, surgeon, or health care facility when diagnosing or treating a head injury.
 Medical malpractice brain injuries also occur due to negligence and errors in prescribing medication or radiation to a patient.

 Causes of Catastrophic Injuries

 Nearly 50 percent of the patients who suffer TBI require surgery to repair the damaged portion of their brain.
 There are a broad number of things that can cause this type of injury to the brain.
 Slip and fall accidents are the leading cause of TBI's in America.
 The second largest cause result from car accidents, which is also the leading cause of fatal TBI's.
 In children, the number one cause is abuse.
-Other causes include motorcycle and plane accidents, medical malpractice, firearms, sports related injuries, and assaults.
+Other causes include motorcycle accidents and plane crash, medical malpractice, firearms, sports related injuries, and assaults.

 Head injuries are more common than you may believe and should be taken very seriously.
 Check out the following information:

 - Each year in the U.S., nearly 1.7 million people are affected by TBI.

 - It is estimated that 80,000 to 90,000 Americans become permanently or long term disabled each year due to head injuries.

 - Traumatic Brain Injuries are the cause of death for over 50,000 Americans every year.